-Airlines dodge legislation aimed at curbing excessive fees
+Airlines dodge bill aimed at lowering excessive fees

 A Senate panel approved an aviation policy bill Wednesday after a partisan fight over whether airlines gouge consumers with fees for basic services like checked bags, seat assignments and ticket changes.